blu3mania/npp-papyrus/README.md

 ## Building
-The project comes with the needed Scintilla and Notepad++ files for building.
+The project comes with the needed Scintilla/Lexilla and Notepad++ files for building.
 It also references [GSL](https://github.com/microsoft/GSL) and [TinyXML2](https://github.com/leethomason/tinyxml2) as submodules, which means if you clone the repository, you should specify *--recurse-submodules* to also get these modules in your local repository.